 A jump on the future

 Students from the Fort Zumwalt School District are getting a leg up on tomorrow today.
-The district’s unique Apprenticeship Program was recognized as a Program of Distinction by the Institute for Workplace Skills and Innovation of America.
+The district’s unique Apprenticeship Program was recently recognised as a Program of Distinction by the Institute for Workplace Skills and Innovation of America.

-The award, given to Dr. Patrick Brown and Andy McHaffie, recognizes the program for, “fidelity to the modern registered apprenticeship model and excelling in high-quality, industry-relevant instruction, on-the-job training, apprentice mentoring and employer partnership.”
-It was awarded at an event presenting the United States Department of Labor Certified Youth program to more than 50 business representatives, as well as elected officials, state and local Chamber of Commerce leaders and representatives from the Department of Elementary and Secondary Education.
+The award, presented to Dr Patrick Brown and Andy McHaffie, acknowledged the program’s commitment to the modern registered apprenticeship model and excellence in high-quality, industry-relevant instruction, on-the-job training, apprentice mentoring, and employer partnerships.
+It was presented at an event introducing the United States Department of Labor Certified Youth Program to more than 50 business representatives, alongside elected officials, local Chamber of Commerce leaders, and representatives from the Department of Elementary and Secondary Education.

-McHaffie is a teacher at Zumwalt East High and curriculum coordinator for Industrial Technology and Engineering.
-Brown is the Zumwalt School District’s Executive Director of science, technology, engineering, arts and mathematics (STEAM) and Career Technical Education (CTE).
-The pair launched the program in 2019 with partner Merric Millwork and Seating.
-It has grown steadily over the past four years, despite early hurdles created by the pandemic.
-The program started with four apprentices, in 2022, the number grew to 20.
+McHaffie, a teacher at Zumwalt East High and curriculum coordinator for Industrial Technology and Engineering, co-developed the program with Dr Brown, the district’s Executive Director of Science, Technology, Engineering, Arts and Mathematics (STEAM), and Career Technical Education (CTE).
+Launched in 2019 with Merric Millwork and Seating as the initial partner, the program has grown steadily over four years — despite challenges posed by the pandemic.
+It began with four apprentices and reached 20 participants by 2022.

 Previous